Mercure.rocksSponsored by Les-Tilleuls.coop

 Arch Linux

-Mercure.rocks is available on the AUR, you can install it with your favorite AUR wrapper:
+Mercure.rocks is available on the AUR.
+You can install it with your favorite AUR wrapper:

 yay -S mercure